 Required prerequisite knowledge

-Must have completed at least one full semester in the master program in Petroleum Geosciences Engineering or Petroleum Engineering at UiS or equivalent
+Must have completed at least one full semester in the master program in Energy, Resources, and Earth Sciences; Petroleum Geosciences Engineering; Petroleum Engineering; or Computational Engineering at UiS or equivalent.

 Passed / Not Passed

 Continuous evaluation.You must pass all parts to pass the course.
 There are no continuation opportunities on the assessment parts.
 Students who wish to take these sections again must do so the next time the course has regular instruction.Course communications will be via email and Canvas.
 It's up to the student to make sure e-mail is set up correctly with the University.

 There must be an early dialogue between the course coordinator, the student representative and the students.
 The purpose is feedback from the students for changes and adjustments in the course for the current semester.In addition, a digital course evaluation must be carried out at least every three years.
 Its purpose is to gather the students experiences with the course.